-During the COVID-19 pandemic, I am offering effective online counselling.
-Much like in-person sessions, online sessions during lockdown offer you an opportunity to have time in the week solely dedicated to you, your emotional growth and healing, from the comfort of your home.
-To read more about these benefits on online counselling during this time, click here.
+I offer both face to face and online counselling.
+Face to face sessions are held at my office in Table View and online sessions are done via Zoom Video.
+Much like in-person sessions, online sessions offer you an opportunity to have time in the week solely dedicated to you, your emotional growth and healing, from the comfort of your home.
+To read more about these benefits on online counselling, click here.
+I am happy to work with you in a way that is most comfortable for you.

 I offer counselling for individuals, from children through to adults covering a wide-range of issues.